FSXAC/FSXAC.github.io/documents/index.md

 	.card-gutter-sizer { width: 0; }
 	@media screen and (min-width: 992px) {
-		.card { width: 32%; }
+		.card { width: 49%; }
 		.card-gutter-sizer { width: 2%; }
 	}
 	@media screen and (min-width: 768px) and (max-width: 992px) {
-		.card { width: 49%; }
+		.card { width: 98%; }
-		.card-gutter-sizer { width: 2%; }
+		.card-gutter-sizer { width: 1%; }
 	}

 	.flag-draft { text-decoration: line-through; }
 	</style>

 # 📓
-{: .display-1}
+{: .center .display-1}

 This page contains my notes/documents/reports for the courses I've taken.
 I try to fill in as much as possible but there is still lots missing.
 Please only use content from this page as reference material for studying.
-I do not condomn cheating!

 Please feel free to contact me if there are any mistakes.
 Alternatively, since this website is also open-source on GitHub, I'm always open to issues and pull requests.